• Skip to primary navigation

 Yes, Gochujang is NOT a sauce ladies and gentlemen.
 The one you add on Bibimbap IS a gochujang sauce because the Gochujang paste is mixed with vinegar, sugar, water and any additional seasoning to make a sweet gochujang sauce.

 Gochujang is a fermented red chili paste that Koreans love to add to sauces, marinades, stews, soups.. just about on everything.
+Make a sweet & sour gochujang sauce by mixing vinegar, water, sugar or syrup then use this on your bibimbap or just toss any fresh or steamed vegetables.

 If you asked me 5 years ago, whether I make my own Gochujang, my response would have been something like – “No…..I don’t do that…that’s too much work.. oh, only our mothers did that.”